 Registered on the Competent Persons Scheme (GB only see page 29/ INFO (Republic of Ireland).

-- 1.8 Do not obstruct inside or outside ventilation required for the safe use of this appliance. - 1.9 Do not make unauthorised changes to the appliance. - 1.10 The chimney must be swept at least once a year.
+- 1.10 The chimney must be swept at least once a year.
 See Section 12. - 1.11 Do not connect, or share, the same flue or chimney system with another appliance.

-SFRIAL NUMBER
+SERIAL NUMBER